Pregnancy and Infant Loss Remembrance Day: Australia

 In May 2008, Nicole Ballinger of New South Wales (NSW) contacted her Members of Parliament (MPs) to request help in creating an official Pregnancy and Infant Loss Remembrance Day.
-Ballinger worked with MPs Joanna Gash and Shelley Hancock.
+Ballinger worked with MPs Joanna Gash and Shelley Hancock from 2008 to 2011 to get an official remembrance day declared.
+On 15 October 2011, Pregnancy and Infant Loss Remembrance Day was officially declared in NSW.

 John and Kate De'Laney campaigned for recognition of Pregnancy and Infant Loss Remembrance Day in Western Australia (WA).
 After Kate De'Laney wrote a letter to Premier Colin Barnett to bring Pregnancy and Infant Loss Remembrance Day to greater attention, the WA State Government passed a bipartisan agreement to officially recognize the holiday on October 15, 2014.

-The De'Laney's worked with Senator Kristina Keneally to make October 15th nationally recognised by the Australian Parliament.
+The De'Laney's worked with Senator Kristina Keneally to make October 15 nationally recognised by the Australian Parliament.
 Senators Keneally, Bilyk, McCarthy, and Polley, moved a motion in the upper house Australian Government to make Pregnancy and Infant Loss Remembrance Day an official Australian holiday and on February 17, 2021, the motion, put to the members of the lower house, passed unopposed.